TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: ua-parser-js.
-A copy of the source code may be downloaded from https://github.com/faisalman/ua-parser-js.git.
+The following software may be included in this product: typical.
+A copy of the source code may be downloaded from https://github.com/75lb/typical.
 This software contains the following license and notice below:

-MIT License
+The MIT License (MIT)

-Copyright (c) 2012-2019 Faisal Salman <<f@faisalman.com>>
+Copyright (c) 2014-19 Lloyd Brookes <75pound@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal